Teduglutide (Gattex / Revestive)

 A fragment of Thymosin Beta-4.
 Drives cell migration and tissue repair, used for chronic soft-tissue stuff.

-Parathyroid-hormone fragment (PTH 1-34).
-FDA-approved as Forteo for severe osteoporosis.
-Anabolic for bone — opposite of bisphosphonates.
+A bone-building drug.
+A parathyroid-hormone fragment (PTH 1-34), FDA-approved as Forteo for severe osteoporosis.
+Anabolic for bone, the opposite of bisphosphonates.

-EPO-derived peptide that targets the innate-repair receptor without the red-blood-cell side of erythropoietin.
-Studied for neuropathic pain, sarcoidosis, diabetic complications.
+A compound studied for calming nerve pain and inflammation without raising red blood cells.
+An EPO-derived peptide that targets the innate-repair receptor without the red-blood-cell side of erythropoietin, studied for neuropathic pain, sarcoidosis, and diabetic complications.